Ag & Food Sector Strategy

 Local Foods

-by RuralB, 12 months ago
+by RuralB, over 1 year ago

 Would purchase everything & anything that is produced locally first before venturing out to a chain grocery store.